 The official exam is called IE (Instructor Examination) which is officially NOT part of the Instructor Development Course.
 The IE can be at a different location, even in a different country.
 Also students from different Instructor Development Courses can end up in the same IE. An Examiner from PADI (not your Course Director) will decide if you meet the requirements to be a SCUBA diving instructor.
 If you pass your exams in the IE you become an OWSI (OPEN WATER SCUBA Instructor) which allows you to teach SCUBA diving up to Divemaster but no SCUBA diving Specialties.
 As the dive instructor course is really intense and goes on for quite a while you will be really tired.
 Therefore it is good to make sure you have enough time to relax before and after the dive instructor course.If the Instructor Development Course is given in one go (without days off) it will take about 2 weeks in total.
 Quite often there are scheduled days-off or other related SCUBA diving courses in between - like Enriched Air Nitrox or the EFRI (Emergency First Response Instructor) course which you need for teaching the PADI RESCUE course.

 PADI IDCs are mostly held close before the scheduled exams.
-You can find the official exam dates and locations on the PADI Instructor Examination Calender.
+You can ask the PADI Course Directors in your desired location about the next official exam dates.

 The Best Location for Your Dive Instructor CourseStart with thinking about the location you want to do your PADI IDC.
 For the classroom it does not really matter where in the world you are, but for the swimming pool and open water sessions you might prefer a warmer climate.
 Are you going to teach SCUBA diving in cold water with visibility less than 10 meters or thinking about teaching SCUBA diving in the tropics?
 It might be better to learn teaching SCUBA diving with similar conditions.
 During your PADI IDC you probably do not have a lot of time off since you will be studying and preparing a lot for days to follow (expect long days!).
 Where would you like to do that?
 At home?
 On a tropical beach?